telerik/maui-docs/controls/datapager/styling/navigationview.md

 ## Styling the Navigation ComboBox View

-The DataPager for .NET MAUI provides a styling mechanism for customizing the look of the view that allows you to navigate to the pages by using the `NavigationComboBoxStyle` (`Style` with target type of `telerik:RadComboBox`) property.
+To customize the appearance of the ComboBox view that allows the navigation to a specific page, use the `NavigationComboBoxStyle` (`Style` with target type of `telerik:RadComboBox`) property.

-The `NavigationComboBoxStyle` uses as a target type the `RadComboBox` control.
-Use the styling properties described in the [ComboBox Styling]({%slug combobox-styling%}) article to style the combobox part of the DataPager control.
+The target type of the `NavigationComboBoxStyle` is the `RadComboBox` control.
+Use the styling properties described in the [ComboBox Styling]({%slug combobox-styling%}) article to style the ComboBox part of the DataPager control.

-Here is an example:
+Here is an example demonstrating how to use the `NavigationComboBoxStyle` property.

+**1.** Define the DataPager in XAML:

 ```XAML
 <telerik:RadDataPager NavigationComboBoxStyle="{StaticResource NavigationComboStyle}">
 ```

+**2.** Set the style for the `NavigationComboStyle` to the page's resources:

 ```XAML
 <Style x:Key="NavigationComboStyle" TargetType="telerik:RadComboBox">